kerberos-io/hub/README.md

 - username: youruser
 - password: yourpassword

+Please note that the default username and password can be changed [by the changing the related username and password hash](https://github.com/kerberos-io/hub/blob/master/mongodb/users.nosql#L3-L5).
+The password hash is a bcrypt computed hash, which you can compute yourself [using a bcrypt client](https://bcrypt-generator.com/).

 ### Subscription settings

 Once the collections are loaded in the Mongodb instance, you should see the `user`, `subscriptons` and `settings` collections.
 Those three collections will allow a user to login into the Kerberos Hub web interface, using the previously mentioned username and password.